Dragory/modmailbot-community-resources/GCP Guide.md

 5)	**Follow this very carefully if you want it to be free:**

 a.
 Give it a name.
-Select one of the following zones: **us-central1 (lowa), us-east1 (south carolina) or us-west1 (oregon).** I’m picking us-west1 as it is closest to Discord headquarters in San Francisco.
+Select one of the following zones: **us-central1 (lowa), us-east1 (south carolina) or us-west1 (oregon).** I’m picking us-east1 as it is closest to Discord's API servers.
 I would leave the zone but change it if you wish.

   b.
 Machine configuration should be:
   **General Purpose Series: N1.**